vincbeaulieu/Arduino-Delay-Management/README.md

 ```

 Each task has its own assigned previous_time and a set delay, and will only execute when the elapsed time has passed.
 After which, the associated previous_time is reset to the current_time held by millis().

+## Additional Informations:
+The delay management algorithm presented in this documentation is an overly simplified version of a scheduling algorithm (scheduler).
+However, the algorithm presented in this documentation only handles soft-deadlines, it is not designed for hard-deadlines.

 ## References:
 [1\] https://forum.arduino.cc/t/problem-enabling-timer0-impacts-general-digital-io-toggle-rate-arduino-uno/676869/4